AdobeDocs/analytics-platform.en/help/use-cases/binding-dimensions-metrics.md

 ![Binding dimension](assets/binding-dimension.png)

-When you set this persistence model, Adobe takes note of the product name whenever product color is set.
+When you set this persistence model, CJA takes note of the product name whenever product color is set.
 When it recognizes the same product name in a subsequent event for this visitor, the product color is brought over as well.
 The same data when you bind product color to product name would look similar to the following:

 | product.color | revenue |
 | --- | --- |